Long Preston Floodplain Project

 Farmers with land in the Long Preston Deeps area set up The Ribblesdale Farmers Group in 2017 to look at natural flood management measures that they can implement on their land.
 The Ribblesdale Farmers Group also aims to make the farmed landscape better for wildlife and farming, as well as helping to prevent flooding and improving water quality.
 The group enables local farmers to collaborate – sharing knowledge and experience and working together to improve the sustainability of their farms and to enable better access to funding for capital works.

-The Group has received three years of European Union funding from the Countryside Stewardship Scheme’s Facilitation Fund.
-The successful bid was developed by Yorkshire Dales Millennium Trust in conjunction with local farmers and the Ribble Rivers Trust to build on the success of the Long Preston Floodplain Project.
-Read more.
+The Group received European Union funding from the Countryside Stewardship Scheme’s Facilitation Fund to build on the success of the Long Preston Floodplain Project.
+The successful bid was developed by Yorkshire Dales Millennium Trust in conjunction with local farmers and the Ribble Rivers Trust Read more.